 The rapid digitalisation of our economy is representing opportunities and challenges to existing businesses.
 Data and digitalisation is no longer an issue only for the ICT sector, it is increasingly impacting upon all sectors of the economy, also business services.

 In the February 2017 Data Market and Data Economy Study commissioned by DG Connect it is evident, that professional services is the sector with the third largest data market in the EU, and this market is growing rapidly.
 The growth rate between 2015 and 2016 was 8,1%.
 EBSA therefore finds it of utmost importance, that the data economy in the EU is given the right conditions to flourish.
-We hence look forward to seeing the proposal on the Free Flow of Data promised by the Commission in the communication on the Mid-Term Review of the Digital Single Market.
+We hence welcome the fast agreement on the proposal on the Free Flow of Data presented by the Commission in September 2017.
 Data-protectionism is increasing, and therefore unjustified data localisation measures should be forbidden to ensure optimal investment conditions for data infrastructure in the single market.